dera-delis/E-commerce-Store/SETUP_FRONTEND_TRIGGER.md

 - Click **"Create"**
 - The trigger is now set up!

+### 5. Create Second Trigger (Admin Frontend)

+Repeat steps 2-4, but with:
+- **Name:** `deploy-admin-frontend`
+- **Configuration Location:** `cloudbuild-admin-frontend.yaml`

-### 5. Test It
+### 6. Test It
 You can test immediately:
-- Click on your new trigger
+- Click on each trigger
 - Click **"Run"** button
 - Select branch: `main`
 - Click **"Run"**

-Or just push a commit to `main` and it will auto-deploy!
+Or just push a commit to `main` and both will auto-deploy!

 ## What Happens Next?

 Every time you push to `main`:
-1. ✅ Cloud Build detects the push
+1. ✅ **Customer Frontend Trigger:**
-2. ✅ Builds customer frontend Docker image
+   - Builds customer frontend Docker image
-3. ✅ Deploys customer frontend to Cloud Run
+   - Deploys to `ecommerce-frontend` service
+   - Gets its own URL: `https://ecommerce-frontend-XXXXX.us-central1.run.app`

+2. ✅ **Admin Frontend Trigger:**
-4. ✅ Builds admin frontend Docker image
+   - Builds admin frontend Docker image
-5. ✅ Deploys admin frontend to Cloud Run
+   - Deploys to `ecommerce-admin-frontend` service
+   - Gets its own URL: `https://ecommerce-admin-frontend-XXXXX.us-central1.run.app`

-6. ✅ Both frontends are live!
+3. ✅ Both frontends are live with separate URLs!

 ## View Build Status